ali-hasehmi/ipapi/README.md

 # ipapi

-`ipapi` is a simple and lightweight Go package to fetch public IP address information (IPv4 and IPv6) of the current machine or any arbitrary IP address using third-party [APIs](###Acknoledgments)
+`ipapi` is a simple, dependency free and lightweight Go package to fetch public IP address information (IPv4 and IPv6) of the current machine or any arbitrary IP address using third-party [APIs](###Acknoledgments)

 ## Features